What is the GDPR?

 Information Commissioner’s Office (ICO)

-The Parish Council is registered as a data controller with the ICO.
+The Parish Council is registered as a Data Controller with the ICO.
 Our reference number is ZA473785.
-Our details can be seen on the public register here and in our registration entry details document below.
+Our details can be seen on the public register here and in our registration entry details documents below.

 Security under the GDPR

 The GDPR requires personal data to be processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 The Parish Council has completed an assessment of personal data held.
 The assessment details what data, how and why it is collected and how the data is protected.
 To complement this log of personal data, we have also completed a GDPR risk assessment to identify how any risk to the security of personal data is managed.
 Both of these documents are regularly reviewed.

 To view the required document, select its Document Name

 |0120||GDPR Jargon and Acronym Buster||N/A|